alphagov/transformation-dashboard/_posts/2000-01-18-register-as-tax-agent.markdown

     An easy to use online tax dashboard for 120,000 tax agents

-status: "alpha"
+status: "beta"
-status-strapline: "In alpha."
+status-strapline: "In beta.
+Private beta service in development."

 successes: |
   - Discovery stage completed
-  - Alpha started
+  - Alpha Digital by Default Service Standard assessment passed

 challenges: |
   - The complexity of agent-client relationships makes this a difficult but very important exemplar to get right

 next-steps: |
   - Prepare paid agents service for release
-  - Complete alpha stage
+  - Develop the private beta service

 digital-strategy-statement: |